davidthaler/Kaggle_Truly-Native/README.md

 python combine.py
 ```
 Note that for the competition, I used 3000 trees of each of random forest and extremely
-randomized trees, which takes about 10x longer.
+randomized trees and the setting --avg 10 on the linear model, both of which take about 10x longer.